getbeyondpay/docs/source/index.html.md

 > To disable the ZIP code field from appearing in the iframe so that it can be captured elsewhere in your form, set `disableZip` to `true`.

 To securely collect sensitive card details from your users, TokenPay.js creates UI components for you that are hosted by Beyond Pay Gateway.
 These are then inserted into your payment form.

 The TokenPay element simplifies the form and minimizes the fields required by inserting a single input field that securely collects all needed card data.

 <aside class="warning">
-When implementing payment forms, it is strongly recommended that you utilize <b>reCAPTCHA</b>. reCAPTCHA protects payment forms from spam and bot abuse.
+When implementing payment forms, it is imperative that you utilize <b>reCAPTCHA</b> or similar mechanisms. reCAPTCHA protects your web forms from spam and bot abuse.
 Using reCAPTCHA on your payment forms reduces the risk of fraudulent transactions on the merchant's eCommerce sites by performing a Completely Automated Public Turing Test to Tell Computers and Humans Apart (CAPTCHA).
-For more information on reducing form spam and bot abuse see https://developers.google.com/recaptcha/intro
+For more information on reducing form spam and bot abuse see <a href="https://developers.google.com/recaptcha/intro">https://developers.google.com/recaptcha/intro</a>
 </aside>

 <aside class="success">